 These 100 exported goods were worth a subtotal of US$117.1 billion or 68.4% by value for all products exported from Turkey during 2019.

 In macroeconomic terms, Turkey’s total exported goods represent 7.3% of its overall Gross Domestic Product for 2019 ($2.347 trillion valued in Purchasing Power Parity US dollars).
 That 7.3% for exports to overall GDP per PPP in 2018 matches the 7.3% one year earlier, seeming to indicate a relatively stable reliance on products sold on international markets for Turkey’s total economic performance.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Turkey’s average unemployment rate was 13.831% for 2019, up from 10.955% one year earlier according to the International Monetary Fund.
+Turkey’s unemployment rate was 12.7% in September 2020, down from an average 13.831% for 2019 according to the International Monetary Fund.

 Turkey’s capital city is Ankara.

 See also Top Turkish Trade Balances, Turkey’s Top Trading Partners and Turkey’s Top 10 Imports

 Central Intelligence Agency, The World Factbook: Country Profiles.
 Accessed on December 14, 2020